moechofe/lowresrmx/asset.dev/manual.md

 ### Number limits

-LowResRMX internally store numbers as 🌐[floating point](https://en.wikipedia.org/wiki/IEEE_754) on 32 bits.
+Retro Game Creator internally store numbers as 🌐[floating point](https://en.wikipedia.org/wiki/IEEE_754) on 32 bits.

 This enough to store integers values (-16777216..16777216) with a 1 to 1 precision.